-International Journal of Advanced Research in Computer and Communication Engineering apoptosis.
+This aggregation is a hallmark of Alzheimer's, and it initiates a cascade of neurotoxic events.
+The overproduction or impaired clearance of amyloid-beta disrupts synaptic function and neuronal communication, ultimately leading to cellular apoptosis.
 The presence of amyloid plaques can activate microglia, the brain's resident immune cells, setting off a chronic inflammatory response that further damages neuronal networks.
 Thus, the amyloid pathway is both a trigger and a consequence of broader neurodegenerative processes.

-Impact Factor 8.102 😤 Peer-reviewed journal & Refereed journal 😤 Vol. 12, Issue 12, December 2023
+Impact Factor 8.102 $\,\,st\,\,$ Peer-reviewed journal & Refereed journal $\,\,st\,\,$ Vol. 12, Issue 12, December 2023